rehierl/node-tree-outliner/_todo.md

 sectioning node.

 **TODO**
-closing a section when the next heading was about to be entered did work for as long as our documents were flat. however, it no longer works because our documents are no longer flat (we now use node trees).
+closing a section when the next heading was about to be entered did work for as long as our documents were flat. however, it no longer works because our documents are no longer flat (we now use node trees). - closing a section when the next heading is entered may be in conflict with a node tree's hierarchy of sets/sequences. some sections must be closed before the next heading is entered.

 **TODO**
-one node tree may have multiple different outlines at the same time - read the "red", or the "blue" outline - but also a hierarchical listing of outline - i.e. a tree of outlines within a document -
+one node tree may have multiple different outlines at the same time - read the "red", or the "blue" outline - but may also have a hierarchical listing of outlines - i.e. a tree of outlines within a document -

 **TODO**